 Few dogs are as popular as Labrador Retrievers are.
 But before you add one to your family, you must learn all you can about them and find the answers to any questions you may have.

 One of the most common questions would-be owners have relates to their coat.
-Specifically, potential owners often want to know “Do Labs shed?”
+Specifically, potential owners often want to know “Do Labradors shed?”

-We’ll answer this question and explain the finer points of Labrador Retriever shedding below.
+We’ll answer the question of how much Labs shed, when, and explain the finer points of Labrador shedding below.

 Like all other dogs, Labrador Retrievers shed.
 As individual hairs age, they become weak and brittle, so your dog’s body just lets them fall away.
 His body will then replace these lost hairs with new ones.